grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ```
 The `begin` method is first generated to inform that three separated memory zones will be needed.
 Then three consecutive calls to the `info` method are generated, one for the DSP object itself, one for each recursive delay array.
 The `end` method is then called to finish the memory layout description, and let the memory manager prepare the actual allocations.

-Note that the memory layout information is also available in the JSON file generated using the `-json` option.
+Note that the memory layout information is also available in the JSON file generated using the `-json` option, to possibly be used statically by the architecture machinery (that is at compile time).
 With the previous program, the memory layout section is:

 ```json
 "memory_layout": [